My Istanbul Travel Diaries will leave you charmed by the spirit of hospitality and the desire of its citizens to savour each moment of life!

 Shopping fits right on the agenda.
 I always convince myself that I am carrying back memories and experiences frozen in delightful objects.
 I love collecting unique travel souvenirs that spontaneously transport me to the picturesque vistas of faraway lands once visited and cultures I adore.

 Istanbul has lots to offer when it comes to shopping.
 I picked up beautiful evil eye bracelets for myself and my friends.
 We also invested in a lovely Persian silk rug and gave in to the fad of the moment, and got a gorgeous hookah pipe.
 I have to admit that nothing beats the authentic handicraft.
 I wrapped up my session at the Grand Bazaar with a Turkish tea set and lots of envy-inducing scarves.

 More Old City Delights | Istanbul Travel Diaries

-We also found time to pay a visit to the Vogue rooftop Bar and Restaurant known for its world-famous Sushi – YUM.
+We also found time to visit the Vogue rooftop Bar and Restaurant known for its world-famous Sushi – YUM.
 I would also recommend a visit to a charming Hookah Bar called Gülhane Sur Café.
-Gülhane Sur Café is set on a historic cobblestone street between Hagia Sophia and Topkapı Palace.
-The two stone walls on either side of the street are as scenic as this small Café gets but the vibe is amazing.
+Gülhane Sur Café is located on a historic cobblestone street between Hagia Sophia and Topkapı Palace.
+The two stone walls on either side of the road are as scenic as this small Café gets, but the vibe is fantastic.
 You can take a break from your sightseeing and try out the local coffees or ‘nargile’ (also known as ‘shisha’ and ‘hookah’).